 Racial and ethnic disparities in health care have been well documented, but poorly explained.

-To examine the effect of access barriers, including English fluency, on racial and ethnic disparities in health care
+To examine the effect of access barriers, including English fluency, on racial and ethnic disparities in health care.

 Cross-sectional analysis of the Community Tracking Survey (1996–1997).